-With details elusive, Clinton Reynolds still paints a powerful picture
+With details elusive, Quentin Reynolds still paints a powerful picture

-Journalists felt an obligation to give their listeners a picture of what was going on, but with few details available, CBS commentator Clinton Reynolds uses a Ciceronian rhetorical technique to create vivid imagery.
+Journalists felt an obligation to give their listeners a picture of what was going on, but with few details available, CBS commentator Quentin Reynolds uses a Ciceronian rhetorical technique to create vivid imagery.

 James Willard reports from London